-Climate Centre carries Red Cross Red Crescent key messages to One Planet Summit in Paris13/12/2017 - by the Climate Centre
+Climate Centre carries Red Cross Red Crescent key messages to One Planet Summit in Paris

 A major new global summit on climate was convened yesterday in the French capital by President Macron, UN Secretary-General Antonio Guterres, and the president of the World Bank Group, Jim Yong Kim, two years to the day after the historic adoption of the Paris agreement at the COP 21 talks.

 The One Planet Summit, at the riverside La Seine Musical venue, addressed “the ecological emergency for our planet by calling together in Paris leaders and committed citizens from around the world,” organizers said.

 Some 50 heads of state or government, ministers, and hundreds of CEOs, mayors, philanthropists, researchers and NGO representatives, assembled to develop “solutions, initiatives, and projects that promise to be transformative, scalable, and illustrative of the economic opportunity that such investments present.”

 It’s hoped the summit will provide a boost to what are seen as currently sluggish efforts to cut carbon emissions worldwide and build resilience in the face of rising risks.

 ‘We need more of the ambition of Paris

 The world is “losing the battle” against climate change, President Macron told delegates in opening remarks.
 “We are not moving fast enough.”